Ahmad3oda/Whistle-SocialMediaWebsite/README.md

 # Whistle-SocialMediaWebsite

 ## Overview
-Whistle-SocialMediaWebsite is a scalable social media platform developed using Java Spring Boot and Microservices architecture.
+Whistle is a scalable social media platform developed using Java Spring Boot and Microservices architecture.
 The platform allows users to connect, share posts, and interact with friends in a secure environment.

 ## Features
 - **User Authentication**: Secure user authentication and authorization mechanisms.